-Gail was being nice and trying to turn the first guy down gently, but the minute his buddy reached his hand out to make a move in my direction, I was hit with an immediate wave of nausea.
-The response was completely involuntarily when I squirmed away from him, shrunk up in my chair and started screaming, “Ew!
+Gail is being nice and trying to turn the first guy down gently, but the minute his buddy reaches his hand out to make a move in my direction, I’m hit with an immediate wave of nausea.
+The response is completely involuntarily when I squirm away from him, shrink up in my chair and start screaming, “Ew!
 Ew!
 Ew!
 Get away from me!”
-It was one of those totally creepy, crawly feeling like being afraid of spiders and seeing on run across the floor.
-He was actually kind of horrified by my reaction.
+It’s one of those totally creepy, crawly feeling like being afraid of spiders and seeing on run across the floor.
+He’s actually kind of horrified by my reaction.

-“Well, fuck you then!”
-He exclaimed in a drunken slur.
+“Well, fuck you then!” he exclaims in a drunken slur.

-“Oh, God, please don’t.”
-I say, sarcastically.
-Needless to say, none of them tried to come on to me after that.
-Gail’s suitor took her kindness for attraction and seemed to be closing in on her further and further.
+“Oh, God, please don’t,” I say, sarcastically.
+Needless to say, none of them try to come on to me after that.
+Gail’s suitor takes her kindness for attraction and appears to be closing in on her further and further.
 By now, Gail is starting to get a little pale.
 Our table is against the wall, so even though no one is bent over me like this guy is bent over Gail, they still have us basically blocked up against the wall.

 “You’re just mad because your girl is getting some attention and you’re not.”
-This came from the same guy who just tried to come on to me.
+This comes from the same guy who just tried to come on to me.

 “Leave her alone!”
-I yell, and break him out of his amorous pursuit.
-Gail is now trying push him away from her because she is clearly uncomfortable and a little afraid.
+I yell and break him out of his amorous pursuit.
+Gail is now trying to push him away from her because she is clearly uncomfortable and a little afraid.

 “Oooo, you got balls.
 No wonder you don’t have a man.”
 My would-be suitor says.
 I was about to show him my ring to correct him when I hear a voice bellowing across the bar.